strapdata/elassandra/README.md

-# Elasticassandra
+# Elassandra

-Elasticassandra is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) version 1.5 modified to run on top of [Apache Cassandra](http://cassandra.apache.org) in a scalable and resilient peer-to-peer architecture.
+Elassandra is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) version 1.5 modified to run on top of [Apache Cassandra](http://cassandra.apache.org) in a scalable and resilient peer-to-peer architecture.
 Elasticsearch code is embedded in Cassanda nodes providing advanced search features on Cassandra tables and Cassandra serve as an Elasticsearch data and configuration store.

-Elasticassandra supports Cassandra vnodes and scale horizontally by adding more nodes.
+Elassandra supports Cassandra vnodes and scale horizontally by adding more nodes.

 ## Architecture

 From an Elasticsearch perspective :
 * An Elasticsearch cluster is a Cassandra virtual datacenter.
-* Every Elasticassandra node is a master primary data node.
+* Every Elassandra node is a master primary data node.
 * Each node only index local data and acts as a primary local shard.
 * Elasticsearch data is not more stored in lucene indices, but in cassandra tables.
   * An Elasticsearch index is mapped to a cassandra keyspace,